ishaheen10/psxgpt/README.md

 - `Step4MetaDataTags.py`: Extracts metadata tags from the chunks
 - `Step5CombineMetaData.py`: Combines metadata from different sources
 - `Step6CreateEmbeddings.py`: Creates vector embeddings for the chunks using Google Gemini
+- `Step7ExportToSupabase.py`: Exports the vector index to Supabase for cloud deployment
+- `Step8WebQueryInterface.py`: Web-based query interface that loads index directly from Supabase
-- `Step7MCPServerPsxGPT.py`: Runs an MCP server for Claude Desktop integration
+- `Step9MCPServerPsxGPT.py`: Runs an MCP server for Claude Desktop integration
-- `Step8MCPClientPsxGPT.py`: Runs a Chainlit web interface with Claude 3.5 Sonnet integration
+- `Step10MCPClientPsxGPT.py`: Runs a Chainlit web interface with Claude 3.5 Sonnet integration
 - `tickers.json`: Maps company tickers to full names
 - `pyproject.toml`: Project metadata and dependencies for `uv`
-- `.env`: File to store your API keys (Gemini, Anthropic, and Literal)
+- `.env`: File to store your API keys (Gemini, Anthropic, Literal, and Supabase)
 - `.gitignore`: Specifies intentionally untracked files that Git should ignore

 **Note:** The `gemini_index_metadata/` directory containing the vector index is generated locally by `Step6CreateEmbeddings.py` and is not included in the GitHub repository due to its size.